-COASTAL is a global, randomized, two-arm Phase 3 trial comparing zandelisib plus rituximab to standard of care chemotherapy plus rituximab, in patients with r/r FL or MZL who received at least one prior line of therapy, which must have included an anti-CD20 antibody in combination with chemotherapy or lenalidomide.
+COASTAL is a global, randomized, two-arm Phase 3 trial comparing the intermittent and time-limited administration of zandelisib plus rituximab to standard of care chemotherapy plus rituximab, in patients with r/r FL or MZL who received at least one prior line of therapy, which must have included an anti-CD20 antibody in combination with chemotherapy or lenalidomide.
 COASTAL is expected to enroll 534 patients.
-Zandelisib will be administered once daily for two 28-day cycles followed by an intermittent schedule of once daily dosing for seven days of each subsequent 28-day cycle for a total of 24 months, in combination with rituximab (R) in the first six months only.
+Zandelisib will be administered once daily for two 28-day cycles followed by an intermittent schedule of once daily dosing for seven days of each subsequent 28-day cycle for a total of 24 months, in combination with rituximab ("R") in the first six months only.
 The control arm will consist of six cycles of the standard chemoimmunotherapy regimens R-CHOP or R-bendamustine.
 The primary efficacy endpoint is progression-free survival; secondary endpoints include overall response rate, overall survival, patient reported outcomes assessments, and safety and tolerability.

-COASTAL is intended to support full marketing applications in the U.S. and globally in r/r FL and MZL patients who have received at least one prior line of treatment.
-COASTAL is also intended (subject to FDA agreement) to act as the required confirmatory study for the potential U.S. accelerated approval of zandelisib based on the ongoing Phase 2 TIDAL study evaluating patients with r/r FL and MZL patients who have received two or more prior lines of treatment.
+COASTAL is intended to support marketing applications in the U.S. and globally in r/r FL and MZL patients who have received at least one prior line of treatment.

-Impact of COVID-19 on the TIDAL and COASTAL Studies
+Impact of Current Events on the TIDAL and COASTAL Studies

-The extent to which the COVID-19 pandemic will impact the progress of the zandelisib development program, including the enrollment and completion of the COASTAL and TIDAL studies, is subject to future developments, which are highly uncertain and cannot be predicted with confidence.
+The extent to which the ongoing COVID-19 pandemic will further impact the progress of the zandelisib development program, including the enrollment and completion of the COASTAL and TIDAL studies, is subject to future developments, which are highly uncertain and cannot be anticipated with confidence.
 Currently, we believe that the integrity of the program and individual studies remains intact; however, the pandemic did have a negative impact on the rate of enrollment in the TIDAL study.
-Enrollment in the FL cohort of the TIDAL study was completed in August 2021, and data is expected by year end 2021; enrollment in the MZL cohort is ongoing.
-Study start-up of COASTAL is ongoing, the first subject was enrolled in July 2021.
-There is a potential that the COVID-19 pandemic could have a negative impact on the execution of the COASTAL study but that is unclear at this time as the trial is just underway.
-We will continue to closely monitor for potential negative impacts on the development program related to the ongoing COVID-19 pandemic.
-We will also continue efforts to be proactive in managing the impact from the pandemic, including various actions to communicate with sites and investigators, and making accommodations to patients consistent with FDA guidance and guidance from other regulatory authorities, as we may deem appropriate.
+Enrollment in the FL cohort of the TIDAL study was completed in August 2021, and data was reported in November 2021; enrollment in the MZL cohort was discontinued in August 2022.
+The COASTAL study was initiated in 2021, with the first patient enrolled in July 2021.
+The COVID-19 pandemic and the military conflict between Russia and Ukraine have had a negative impact on the enrollment of the COASTAL study.
+We will continue to closely monitor for ongoing negative impacts on the development program related to these current events, as well as other factors which may be having a negative impact on the zandelisib development program, such as the FDA's communications regarding the risk benefit analysis of approved PI3K\delta inhibitors to treat indolent lymphomas.
+We will continue efforts to be proactive in managing the impact from the pandemic, the ongoing military conflict between Russia and Ukraine, and other potential factors, such as various actions to communicate with sites and investigators, and making accommodations to patients consistent with FDA guidance and guidance from other regulatory authorities, as we may deem appropriate.